 We work with resource managers to identify problems and determine how to translate data into decisions.

-We work across the disciplines of Ecology, Economics, and Social Sciences, and especially in the interdisciplinary spaces between them.
+We work across the disciplines of Ecology, Economics, Human Dimensions, and in the interdisciplinary spaces between them.

 Maya Townend is working with Gwich’in and Inuvialuit knowledge holders and harvesters to understand fishery objectives and thresholds as seen by their communities in a Dolly Varden fishery co-managed with Fisheries and Oceans Canada and Parks Canada.
 Michael Berry will evaluate how various harvest control rules affect these fisheries objectives under the limitations imposed by the community-derived thresholds.